 Therefore, part of my work is to point out what a habit may be and together we can then work to change the habit or behavior.
 Habits have often been with us for a long time and because they have become such a part of us and our identity, they seem ingrained in us and therefore not changeable.
 But, if the desire is there, hard as it may be, the change is possible.

-Meditation has been an integral part of my personal journey for nearly 30 years.
-Though I do not teach meditation in my sessions with clients, I do emphasize mindfulness and the importance of slowing down and paying attention first to our breath and then to our patterns and behaviors.
+Meditation has been an integral part of my personal journey for 30 years.
+Though I do not teach meditation in my therapy sessions with clients, I do emphasize mindfulness and the importance of slowing down and paying attention first to our breath and then to our habits and behaviors.

 The secret of health for both mind and body is…live the present moment wisely and earnestly.